squidmin/java-labs/src/main/java/collections/arraylist/README.md

 }
 ```

-We can also use an anonymous class in the sort method instead of creating a separate class that implements Comparator.
-This is shown in the below example.
+We can also use an anonymous class in the sort method instead of creating a separate class that implements `Comparator`.
+This is shown in the below example:

 #### `Vehicle.java`